 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 12702 horizontal wells in North Dakota that started production since 2005, through August 2017.
+These interactive presentations contains the latest oil & gas production data from all 13,899 horizontal wells in North Dakota that started production since 2005, through August.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows how all these horizontal wells are heading towards their ultimate recovery, with wells grouped by the quarter in which production started.

 The 275 wells that started in Q3 2017 still show the best results so far (dark brown curve).
 They recovered on average 178 thousand barrels of oil in the first year of production.
 They appear to be on a path to recover about 1 more time that amount, before turning into stripper wells (<= 15 bo/d).

 In the 4th tab (“Productivity ranking”), all operators are ranked based on the average performance of their wells, as measured by the total oil recovered in the first 2 years.
 If you only select recent years, 2014-2016 (using the “first production year” selection), you’ll find that Enerplus comes out clearly on top.
 The 47 operated wells that started in this time frame recovered on average 289 thousand barrels of oil in the first 2 years.